 Under the authority of the Pest Control Products Act, pesticides must be assessed before they are sold or used in Canada in order to determine that they do not pose unacceptable risks to humans or the environment and have value when used according to the label instructions.
-The pre-market assessment considers available data and information1 from pesticide registrants, published scientific reports, other governments, and international regulatory agencies, as well as comments if received during public consultations.
+The premarket assessment considers available data and information1 from pesticide registrants, published scientific reports, other governments, and international regulatory agencies, as well as written comments if received during public consultations.
 Health Canada applies internationally accepted current risk assessment methods as well as risk management approaches and policies.
-More details, on the legislative requirements, risk assessment and risk management approach, are provided under the section of Evaluation Approach of this document.
+More details, on the legislative requirements, risk assessment and risk management approach, are provided under the Evaluation approach section of this document.